Justification of Red List category

-Conduct repeated surveys within the range to determine current distribution and abundance, as well as assess population trends and rates of habitat loss.
-Conduct ecological studies to improve understanding of its precise habitat requirements, particularly tolerance of secondary habitats and response to fragmentation.
+Conduct repeated surveys within the range to determine current distribution and abundance, as well as assess population trends in response to the apparent threat of climate change.
+Continue to monitor rates of forest cover loss using remote sensing data.
 Effectively protect significant areas of suitable forest at key sites.

 12 cm.
 Small nuthatch with long, broad black mask and narrow white supercilium.
 Similar spp.
 Combination of size, supercilium, grey crown and uniform whitish underparts (including undertail-coverts), with only faint pale pinkish-buff wash, rule out other nuthatches in same range.
 Juveniles have narrower mask and shorter supercilium.
 Voice Calls include nasal kni, pi, tit and toik notes (former two often repeated) and harsh, scolding schri-schri-schri.., sometimes grading to strident, nasal ziew-ziew-ziew...